dchen327/pingmote/README.md

 These can be installed with `pip3 install -r requirements.txt`

-PySimpleGUI (to display the image picker GUI) PyAutoGUI (getting mouse position and keyboard commands (xdotool no longer needed!))
+PySimpleGUI (to display the image picker GUI) pynput (getting mouse position and keyboard commands) pyperclip (copy pasting)
 PIL (for running `image_resizer.py`)

 # Configs